domcloud/recipes/README.md

 #### Commands

 List of linux commands that you wish to execute just after extraction complete.
-All commands here will be imploded with ` ; ` .
+Think like what commands you want to call after unzipping the source files using SSH.
+All commands here internally will be imploded with ` ; ` .

 ## Limitation